taieb-b/apitk-url-bundle/README.md

 The client can now call your API endpoint with the limit option like `GET /v1/users?limit=10` (get the first 10 entries) or `GET /v1/users?limit=30,10` (get the 10 entries with an offset of 30 (=4th page)).
 If the client tries to paginate when it isn't enabled by you or he wants to get more items per page than specified by you, the client will get a 400 response.

-Also a new header `x-rfc14-pagination-total` is sent in the response containing the total amount of entries, so the client can adjust his pagination buttons.
+Also a new header `x-pagination-total` is sent in the response containing the total amount of entries, so the client can adjust his pagination buttons.

 ### Accessing client input
 #### Autoloading array through param converter
-If you have a default case, just implement Rfc14RepositoryInterface to your repository.
+If you have a default case, just implement ApiRepositoryInterface to your repository.
 You can do this automatically so you even don't have to create a repository for your entity.
 Just add this line to your `doctrine.yaml`:
 ```
 doctrine:
     orm:
-        default_repository_class: Shopping\ApiFilterBundle\Repository\Rfc14Repository
+        default_repository_class: Shopping\ApiFilterBundle\Repository\ApiRepository
 ```
-After that, add a `@Rfc14\Result` annotation to your controller action.
+After that, add a `@Api\Result` annotation to your controller action.
 The action parameter will automatically gets filled with the filtered, sorted and paginated result set of the given entity's repository:
 ```
 //ItemController.php
 /**
- * @Rfc14\Filter(name="name")
+ * @Api\Filter(name="name")
- * @Rfc14\Sort(name="name")
+ * @Api\Sort(name="name")
- * @Rfc14\Pagination
+ * @Api\Pagination
  *
- * @Rfc14\Result("items", entity="App\Entity\Item")
+ * @Api\Result("items", entity="App\Entity\Item")
  */
 public function getItems(array $items)
 {
     return $items;
 }
 ```
-If you need to filter/sort for fields in a joined entity, just define your own `findByRfc14()` method in the custom entity's repository:
+If you need to filter/sort for fields in a joined entity, just define your own `findByRequest()` method in the custom entity's repository:
 ```
 //UserRepository.php
-use Shopping\ApiFilterBundle\Repository\Rfc14Repository;
+use Shopping\ApiFilterBundle\Repository\ApiRepository;
-class UserRepository extends Rfc14Repository
+class UserRepository extends ApiRepository
 {
-    public function findByRfc14(Rfc14Service $rfc14Service): array
+    public function findByRequest(ApiService $apiService): array
     {
         $qb = $this->createQueryBuilder('u');
         $qb->leftJoin('u.addresses', 'a')->distinct();

-        $rfc14Service->applyToQueryBuilder($qb);
+        $apiService->applyToQueryBuilder($qb);

         return $qb->getQuery()->getResult();
     }